votchallenge/website/contents/vots2023/index.md

 * A new multi-target segmentation tracking dataset.
 * A new performance evaluation protocol and measures.
 * All trackers will be evaluated on a sequestered ground truth.
 * Participate by running your single-target or multiple-target tracker (same challenge)

-## Important dates

-* Challenge open: May 4th 2023
-* Results Submission: June 18th 2023
-* Winner notification: June 22nd 2023
-* Results paper public review: June 30th 2023
-* Workshop: October 3rd 2023 (half-day, morning)

 ## Sponsors